-The erectile dysfunction drugs and herbal remedies you buy online aren't always what they seem.
+The ED drugs and herbal remedies you buy on the internet aren't always what they seem.
 An FDA investigation found that more than one-third of "dietary supplements" sold for ED actually contained prescription drugs, including sildenafil, the medicine in Viagra.

-Even if a drug contains the right medicine, it may not be the right dosage.
+Even if a drug contains the right medicine, it may not be the right dose.
 When samples of 100-milligram Viagra tablets purchased online were tested, only 10% were even close to the advertised strength.

 When you buy from an unknown company, you run the risk of getting counterfeit medicines.
 By some estimates, more than half of all ED drugs sold online are fakes.
 Some of these drugs include ingredients you wouldn't want to put in your body -- things like talcum powder, paint, and printer ink.

 The FDA warns of a number of products that have contained potentially harmful ingredients or compounds that aren't mentioned on the label.
 Among them are:

 - Lady Shangai